-If you would like to receive a free CFL, bring an incandescent bulb (from campus) to swap to the Office of Sustainability, located in the same space as the Tufts Institute of the Environment in the back of Miller Hall (Tufts community members only).
+If you would like to receive a free LED, bring an incandescent or CFL bulb (from campus) to swap to the Office of Sustainability, located in the same space as the Tufts Institute of the Environment in the back of Miller Hall (Tufts community members only).

-Replacing energy-hogging incandescents with energy-saving fluorescents is a simple, effective way to slow the rate of global climate change while saving Tufts money.
-There are lots of reasons this is a good idea.
+Replacing energy-hogging incandescents and CFLs with energy-saving LEDs is a simple, effective way to slow the rate of global climate change, increase energy efficiency, and save Tufts’ money.
+There are a lot of reasons this is a good idea.

 It’s Good for the Environment.

-Most electricity used for lighting is generated by coal and oil power plants (more about electricity).
+Most electricity used for lighting is generated by coal, oil, and natural gas power plants (more about electricity).
 These power plants pollute the atmosphere and emit CO2, which causes global climate change.
-Each CFL that replaces an incandescent bulb can cut CO2 emissions by 4,050 pounds each year and each LED that replaces a CFL bulb can cut CO2 emissions by 600 pounds each year.
+Each LED that replaces an incandescent bulb can cut CO2 emissions by 4,050 pounds each year and each LED that replaces a CFL bulb can cut CO2 emissions by 600 pounds each year.
 In addition, LED light bulbs last much longer than CFLs, leading fewer lightbulbs to end up in landfills.

-One CFL uses 25% of the energy of an incandescent bulb and lasts nine times as long, or up to 7 years.
-This savings averages $32 per bulb from lower electricity bills and less frequent replacement costs.
-And, the Office of Sustainability will provide you with a CFL for free (if it’s replacing a bulb used on campus)!
+One LED uses 43% of the energy of a CFL bulb and lasts 6.25 times as long.
+This savings averages $43.80 per year from lower electricity bills and less frequent replacement costs.
+And, the Office of Sustainability will provide you with an LED for free (if it’s replacing a bulb used on campus)!

 Questions?
 Call the Office of Sustainability at 617-627-5517 or e-mail us at email@example.com.

-Electric utilities offer discounts on CFLs.
+Electric utilities often offer rebates on LEDs.
 Check with your local utility to determine your eligibility.

 1. At your local hardware store or Home Depot.

-You will receive rebate coupon(s).
+You may receive rebate coupon(s).
 (You might want to call ahead as some hardware stores may not have the coupons in stores or have reduced prices to account for a rebate.)

 3. Via mail order.